bkuhn/talks/OpenFOAM-2011/openfoam.markdown

 + This doesn't work for Free Software &hellip;
      + &hellip; which needs worldwide distribution.

-+ Copyright, which governs software only gets this done.
++ Copyright, which governs software anyway, can do this.

 # Free Software Copyright License